2018 NCCIA Annual Conference

 Issues in Cyber Security, Do Captives Have Peculiar Needs?
 The presentation will focus on Cyber Threats (who’s conducting the hacking and how) and Trends (criminal and national security activity) which will focus more on the types of crimes and actors we are seeing nationally and in the local area.
 We will also discuss industry data sources containing quantitative information related to breaches, and insurance industry pricing approaches used for cyber insurance.
 We will also learn how to get in contact with the FBI should the need arise.

 Panel: Bryan Cyprian, FBI; Jeremy Colombik, Management Services International; Aaron Hillebrandt, Pinnacle Actuarial Resources

-National Regulatory Political Climate: The captive industry has a bright future as a source for creative programs, but will continue to face challenges in addressing issues related to a disciplined regulatory environment.
-This session will review some of the dynamics involved in emerging legislative and regulatory standards and look into some of the key developments that are being considered by the NAIC and elsewhere that will shape future regulation of the industry.
+National Regulatory Political Climate: The captive industry has a bright future as a source for creative programs but will continue to face challenges in addressing issues related to a disciplined regulatory environment.
+This session will review some of the dynamics involved in emerging legislative and regulatory standards and investigate some of the key developments that are being considered by the NAIC and elsewhere that will shape future regulation of the industry.